Codecademy/docs/content/general/concepts/llm/llm.md

 LLMs have found applications in various domains, including:

 - **Text Generation**: Creating human-like text for various purposes, from creative writing to code generation.
-- **Language Translation**: LLMs are been used to translate text from one language to another with high accuracy rates.
+- **Language Translation**: LLMs are used to translate text from one language to another with high accuracy rates.
 - **Summarization**: Condensing long texts into concise summaries while retaining key information.
 - **Question Answering**: Providing relevant answers to questions based on given context or general knowledge.
-- **Sentiment Analysis**: Sentiment analysis is used to determine whether the attitude of the user towards a particular topic, product, or service is positive, negative, or neutral.
+- **Sentiment Analysis**: Sentiment analysis is used to determine whether the user's attitude towards a particular topic, product, or service is positive, negative, or neutral.

 ## Prominent Examples